How To Spot A Fake Luxury Watch?

 In today’s market, it’s easier than ever to get a good deal on a luxury watch.
 With pre-owned luxury watch retailers, fine auction houses, discounted online retailers, and private sellers, the choices for buyers are endless.

-Although this certainly is a clever way to shop for expensive timepieces while getting the most value for your money, there is the risk of being duped into buying a counterfeit watch.
-In fact, the luxury watch market is rife with fakes ranging from the very obvious to the super stealth.
+Although this certainly is a clever way to shop for expensive timepieces while getting the most value for your money, there is the risk of being duped into buying fake watches.
+In fact, the luxury watch market is rife with counterfeit watches ranging from the very obvious to the super fakes.

-So we’ve come up with the 5 Ps on how to spot a fake luxury watch to help you on your search.
+So we’ve come up with the 5 tips on how to spot a fake luxury watch to help you on your search.
 Armed with some knowledge, you’ll be that savvy shopper that scored an awesome watch at a great price.
-These are:

 - Official brand website: If the piece you’re considering is part of the current collection, then look at official pictures and descriptions on the brands’ official website to get yourself familiar with the watch’s design and movement.